Strategies for Creating Secure WordPress Forms

 When collecting personal information, we want to ensure our users that when they submit their data, they are doing so in a secure way.
 I realize storing the data is different, which is why I framed the question in a particular way.

-2. Hi, is there any way to create secure, but anonymous forms in WordPress?
+2. Hi, is there any way to create secure, but anonymous forms in Wordpress?
 I’ve noticed many have ‘Email Addresses’ as a required field you cannot erase.
 Thank you.

 1. Hey Ruby- We do not have an inbuilt feature to create anonymous forms.
 However, you can absolutely achieve this with logged-in users, and then adding this custom code will help you achieve what you’ve mentioned.